 Jesus said to his disciples, "You have heard that it was said, 'An eye for an eye and a tooth for a tooth.'
 But I say to you, Do not resist an evildoer.
 But if anyone strikes you on the right cheek, turn the other also; and if anyone wants to sue you and take your coat, give your cloak as well; and if anyone forces you to go one mile, go also the second mile.
 Give to everyone who begs from you, and do not refuse anyone who wants to borrow from you."

-In today's first reading, the judicial murder of the innocent Naboth is a glaring example of injustice.
-Queen Jezebel's total disregard for the human rights of ordinary people shows how far power can be abused.
-That her husband, King Ahab, condoned the violent seizure of Naboth's vineyard is another example of rank injustice that arouses indignation in our hearts.
+In today's first reading, the Book of Kings describes the judicial murder of the innocent Naboth as a glaring example of the misuse of royal power.
+Queen Jezebel's total disregard for the human rights of ordinary people shows how far institutional authority can be abused.
+That her husband, King Ahab, condoned the violent seizure of Naboth's vineyard arouses indignation in our hearts.
 Their combined crime cried out to heaven for vengeance.
 It was a classic case of man's inhumanity to man.

 Jesus invites us to live by a totally different guideline, not to impose our will on others and not repay evil with evil, but to show mercy and goodness instead.
 The worst instinct in nature is to mistreat those who have intended us nothing but good.
 The crucifixion of Jesus is the supreme example of that.
 It is a much nobler instinct to seek to resolve evil through goodness.
 This divine instinct of patience and goodwill was what prompted Jesus, who endured the evil that was done to him and responded with love.
 Basically, he lived and died to overcome evil with good.

-It is incredibly hard to stay patient if others do us harm, or remain loving in the face of scorn, or faithful in the face of infidelity.
-Nobody could live by that ideal through human resources alone.
-We need God's grace and the promptings of God's Spirit, to follow such a pacifist and peace-making lifestyle.
+It is almost impossibly hard to stay patient if we feel that others have done us harm, or to remain loving in the face of unfairness, or faithful in the face of infidelity.
+Nobody could live by these ideals without a special grace from God.
+We need that grace and the strength of the Spirit, to consistently follow the pacifist and peace-making lifestyle proposed by Jesus.